-- These countries are determined by the ANU Coursework Admissions and Awards Committee.
+- These countries are determined by the Academic and Quality Assurance Committee.

-- study is undertaken in the national education system (or equivalent) and/or at a recognised, local university in one of the Group A countries listed under point 7, OR
+- Study must be undertaken at a recognised institution, in the national education system (or equivalent) of a Group A country listed under clause 8.

-- Successful completion is considered to be no less than 50 per cent of attempted courses in any semester in the assessable period (2 years full-time equivalent in the last 4).
+- For the purposes of clause 10, successful completion is considered to be a pass result in no less than 50 per cent of attempted units/courses in any assessable period (for example, term or semester) in the academic year.

-- Acceptable documentary evidence to prove prior study in English is a statement or certificate of confirmation, issued by the Registrar’s Office (or equivalent) of the institution at which tertiary study was undertaken.
+- For the purposes of clause 16, documentary evidence means a statement or certificate of confirmation issued by the Registrar’s office (or equivalent) of the institution at which tertiary study was undertaken.

 English Language Tests